 Normally, Kubernetes would handle this port assignment.
 In this lab you chose a port so that it's easier to configure health checks later on.

 Click Check my progress below to check your lab progress.
-If you successfully created firewall rule to allow TCP traffic on 31000 port, you'll see an assessment score.
+If you successfully created a firewall rule to allow TCP traffic on the 31000 port, you'll see an assessment score.